 Read More: 10 Yummy Easy Yam Recipes For The Family

-African beef stew is one of Nigeria’s classic dishes, one of the tomato stew recipes that must be in every Nigerian household.
-Beef stew is made with tomatoes, red bell pepper, scotch bonnet (ata-rodo), onions and of course beef.
-In Nigeria, we use soup and stew interchangeably so excuse me if I get carried away.
+African beef stew is one of Nigeria’s classic dishes, one of the tomato stew recipes that must be in every household.
+Beef stew is made with tomatoes, red bell pepper, scotch bonnet (ata-rodo), onions and of course beef., we use soup and stew interchangeably so excuse me if I get carried away.
 This Beef stew is a delicious stew that you should try out.

 Thanks for reading this article up to the ending part.
 You can try this method and share your experience with me.